Billingegroup/bginstall/_sources/index.rst.txt

 The shell is usually implemented in the terminal of macos and linux system.
 For windows system, we recommend git bash.

-Also, you need to be a member of the Billingegroup organization on github.
-Please ask Simon to let you join the organization.

 Usage
 -----